The Listerdale Mystery: Accident

 In an English village, ex-Inspector Evans, late of the CID tells his friend, Captain Haydock (ex-Royal Navy), that he has recognised a local woman, Mrs Merrowdene, as being Mrs Anthony, a notorious woman who was charged and tried nine years previously with the murder of her husband by arsenic poisoning.
 She claimed that her husband was an arsenic-eater and that he took too much.
 Giving her the benefit of the doubt, the jury acquitted her; and, for the past six years, she has been the wife of a local elderly professor.
 After recognising her, Evans has carried out further investigations and found out that Mrs Merrowdene's stepfather died when he fell off a cliff path when walking with her one day.
-At that time, the stepfather had opposed the girl (she was eighteen at the time of this incident)'s relationship with a young man.
+At that time, the stepfather had opposed the girl's relationship (she was eighteen at the time of this incident) with a young man.
 Evans is convinced this earlier death was not accidental and that Mrs Merrowdene is guilty of multiple murders.

 Soon afterward, walking in the village, Evans meets and talks with Professor Merrowdene and finds out that he has just taken out a large insurance policy which will pay out to his wife should he die.
-Evans is more convinced than ever that Mrs. Merrowdene is planning a third killing.
+Evans is more convinced than ever that Mrs Merrowdene is planning a third killing.
 He goes to the village fête where a fortuneteller foresees him being involved in a matter of 'life and death.'
 He meets Mrs Merrowdene at the fête and deliberately calls her Mrs Anthony, trying to provoke a reaction, but the lady remains composed.
 She invites Evans home for tea with her and her husband.
 Once there, she tells him they drink Chinese tea in bowls and then admonishes her husband for using the bowls for his chemical laboratory work, as it leaves a residue.
 Evans sees that she is about to poison her husband in front of him, using him as a witness.